-$Loss\%{Y,b\to r}$ (%) is the variable loss percent from the bulk system level ("b") to the retail delivery or connection point ("r").
-These values can be found in Error!
-Reference source not found.
+$Loss{Y,b \to r}$ (%) is the variable loss percent from the bulk system level ("b") to the retail delivery or connection point ("r").
+These values can be found in Table A-2.

 WholesaleEnergy{Z,Y,b} (MWh) is the total annual wholesale market energy purchased by zone at the bulk system level ("b").
 This must represent the energy at the LBMP.